Cleopatra (1963 film): Post-production

 On October 20, Mankiewicz sent a letter to Zanuck requesting an "honest and unequivocal statement of where I stand in relation to Cleopatra."
 A day later, Zanuck issued a nine-page response, blaming him for the film's excessive production costs.
 He further concluded: "On completion of the dubbing, your official services will be terminated ...
 If you are available and willing, I will call upon you to screen the re-edited version of the film."
+A few days later, Zanuck issued a press release stating, "In exchange for top compensation and a considerable expense account, Mr. Joseph Mankiewicz has for two years spent his time, talent, and $35,000,000 of 20th Century-Fox's shareholders' money to direct and complete the first cut of the film Cleopatra.
+He has earned a well-deserved rest."

 Mankiewicz's dismissal from the project was harshly criticized by Taylor and Burton.
 Taylor responded, "What has happened to Mr. Mankiewicz is disgraceful, degrading, particularly humiliating.
-I am terribly upset."
+I am terribly upset.
+Mr. Mankiewicz has put two years of his life into Cleopatra, and the film is his and Mr. Wanger's.
+Mr. Mankiewicz took Cleopatra over when it was nothing—when it was rubbish—and he made something out of it.
+He certainly should have been given the chance to cut it.
+It is appalling."
 Burton separately telephoned, "I think Mr. Mankiewicz might have made the first really good epic film.
 Now Cleopatra may be in trouble."

 On October 30, Mankiewicz flew back to his East Side townhouse where he held a press conference, insisting he had "never demanded control" nor disputed the studio's right to the final word on the finished cut.
 Instead, he stated he had "wanted to present the film to Fox and/or Zanuck as I saw it and be permitted to discuss with him my ideas for the picture."

 On December 7, The New York Times reported that Mankiewicz would likely rejoin the production after having an "extremely constructive" conference with Zanuck.
 Both had agreed that new scenes with Harrison and Burton were needed for the film.
 Zanuck explained that he would "bend over backwards, artistically so that I wouldn't have to exercise [my rights as president] unless it became absolutely essential.
 Joe accepted that, took the scenes that I had blocked out crudely and roughly, went to work with them and wrote them."
 The new sequences included those meant to strengthen Antony's character so he would stand up to Cleopatra.

-With Mankiewicz reinstated as director, he partially restored several deleted sequences, including scenes of Sosigenes tutoring Cleopatra.
+Mankiewicz was reinstated as director, and thereby he partially restored several deleted sequences including scenes of Sosigenes tutoring Cleopatra.
 In February 1963, several members of the cast, along with 1,500 extras, were called back to reshoot the Battle of Pharsalus in Almería, Spain.
 Mankiewicz then returned to London for eight consecutive days to reshoot new scenes with Burton at Pinewood Studios.
 The retakes primarily concerned Antony's scenes with his fourth wife Octavia and his companion, Rufio.
 On March 5, 1963, filming was finally completed.